pedromateo/tug_qt_unit_testing_fw/README.md

 **-*TUG: GUI Unit Testing ("Testing Unitario GUI", in Spanish) for Qt applications*-**

-TUG is a framework to create batteries of tests for Qt applications in Linux, Windows and OS.
-It bases on the Qt Test framework.
+TUG is a framework to create batteries of tests for Qt applications in Linux, Windows and OS systems.

-The TUG framework is composed of two elements:
+The TUG framework is based on the Qt Test framework, and is composed of two elements:
 * TUGLib: a C++ library to support GUI unit testing (requires Qt 4.8 or higher).
 * TUG Wizard: wizard application to create test projects (requires Java RE).